EBI-Metagenomics/mgnifams/README.md

 1. **preprocess_input**

 The starting point of this workflow is the latest version of the sequence_explorer_protein file.
-This is the result CSV file of the flatfile parsing pipeline that produces the mgnify proteins db content (plp).
+This is the result CSV file of the flatfile parsing pipeline that produces the mgnify proteins db content (plp -MGnify90v2024_03).
 It can be in .csv.gz, .csv.bz2 or uncompressed file format (.csv) and contains data headers.
 The latest file version (v4) can be found at /nfs/production/rdf/metagenomics/users/vangelis/plp_flatfiles_pgsql_4/sequence_explorer_protein.csv and contains 717,738,164 (~718M) proteins.

 Depending on the extension of the file, pass arguments --compress_mode 'gz' and --sequence_explorer_protein_path /nfs/production/rdf/metagenomics/users/vangelis/plp_flatfiles_pgsql_4/sequence_explorer_protein.csv.gz